acoustic-content-samples/wchtools-cli/README.md

 #### Clearing the Acoustic Content content delivery network cache

  The content delivery network caches web artifacts, for performance reasons.
-When you push updates to web artifacts with wchtools, you may still see the older cached artifacts for some amount of time, even after the assets are published to the delivery network by WCH.
+When you push updates to web artifacts with wchtools, you may still see the older cached artifacts for some amount of time, even after the assets are published to the delivery network by Acoustic Content.
 If you need to invalidate the cache and see the changes immediately, you may use the following wchtools command to clear the CDN cache (invalidate the cache entries).
 This results in all artifacts in the cache being cleared, not just the modified artifacts.
 This may have performance implications (artifacts that have not changed will also have to be re-cached on the CDN and downloaded again by callers), so the following command should only be used when necessary and not on every push.

              wchtools clear --cache